pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

 The :py:func:`~pvlib.clearsky.detect_clearsky` function implements the [Ren16]_ algorithm to detect the clear and cloudy points of a time series.
+The algorithm was designed and validated for analyzing GHI time series only.
+Users may attempt to apply it to other types of time series data using different filter settings, but should be skeptical of the results.

+The algorithm detects clear sky times by comparing statistics for a measured time series and an expected clearsky time series.
 Statistics are calculated using a sliding time window (e.g., 10 minutes).
 An iterative algorithm identifies clear periods, uses the identified periods to estimate bias in the clearsky data, scales the clearsky data and repeats.

 Clear times are identified by meeting 5 criteria.
 Default values for these thresholds are appropriate for 10 minute windows of 1 minute GHI data.
-The algorithm was developed for analyzing GHI time series, but users may apply it to other types of time series data with varying degrees of success.

 Next, we show a simple example of applying the algorithm to synthetic GHI data.
 We first generate and plot the clear sky and measured data.